TokyoExpress/recon-for-twitch/README.md

 ***Abstract***

-Recon for Twitch is a Google Chrome extension that allows you to sort Twitch channels by what state of the game they are in (e.g. Champion Select or In-Game for League of Legends)<br /><br />
+Recon for Twitch is a Google Chrome extension that allows you to sort Twitch channels by what state of the game they are in (e.g. Champion Select or In-Game for League of Legends).<br /><br />